Hot Springs Housing Authority

 Submit Your Application

-Apply directly through the official Hot Springs Housing Authority portal.
-Applications are free — never pay anyone to apply on your behalf.
-If applying online, take a screenshot of your confirmation page for your records.
+Contact Hot Springs Housing Authority directly at (501) 321-4711 to request an application.
+Applications are always free — never pay anyone to apply on your behalf.

 After You Apply